Install Determined on Kubernetes#

 Install Determined#

-helm install <name for your deployment> determined-helm-chart
+helm install <name for your deployment> determined-ai/determined --values values.yaml

-determined-helm-chart is a relative path to where the Determined Helm Chart is located.
 It may take a few minutes for all resources to come up.
 If you encounter issues during installation, refer to the list of useful kubectl commands.
 Helm will install Determined within the default namespace.
 If you wish to install Determined into a non-default namespace, add -n <namespace name> to the command shown above.

 Once the installation has completed, instructions will be displayed for discovering the IP address assigned to the Determined master.
 The IP address can also be discovered by running kubectl get services.